Mazda diesel engines: Perkins 200 series

-RF
+RF series

+1983

 A diesel variation of the 1998 cc FE engine which shares its square internal dimensions of 86x86 mm bore and stroke - it is virtually the same block, with identical bell housing pattern and block dimensions.
 This could be a testament to the F-block's strength as it was over-built for naturally aspirated duty.
 Its alloy head is entirely different though, with valves directly actuated rather than the rockers of the FE.
 The glow plugs are located in remote combustion chambers, with fuel delivered by a mechanical pump.
 The RF is light, with the original naturally aspirated version weighing in at 146 kg, 10 kg; more than the FE.
 The RF The RF and R2 continue production to this day as the MZR-CD, with counter-rotating balance-shafts mounted between the engine block and oil pan as well as much evolved head and direct-injection technology.
 The RF is a SOHC, two valves-per-cylinder engine.
 One of Mazda's more popular diesel engines, it was also available with a pressure wave supercharger called Comprex.